 If your child who is newly bestowed with a separate bed complains about loneliness and the fear that comes along, teach them to be stronger and brave.

 Your child needs to know that their parents are not going to be around forever, and that, being alone for at least some time is inevitable.
-In fact, you should tell your child how they can make the state of being alone enjoyable.
+You should tell your child how they can make thestate of being alone enjoyable.

 Teach them to tackle the fear

-If your child has just adopted a separate bed and she comes back to you all slouchy at 1 am and persists to sleep with you, don’t let them!
+If your child has just adopted a separate bed and she comes back to you all slouchy at 1 am and persists in sleeping with you, don’t let them!

 It’s your time to muster some courage to send your child back.